Manchester Art Gallery, Mosley Street, Manchester

 The galleries are dynamic changing spaces with works occasionally moved for loans or conservation or to refresh displays.
 We try to keep our records of changes to works on display up to date, however if you’re planning to visit to see a specific work, please contact us first to check that it is on display.

-During April and May we’ll be upgrading the lighting system across our gallery spaces which will mean some unavoidable closures.
-From 20 – 27 April galleries 3 (18th Century), 4 (Late 18th Century), 5 (Early 19th Century), 6 (Romanticism) and 7 (Pre-Raphaelites) will be closed.
+We’re upgrading the lighting systems across our galleries which will mean some unavoidable closures.
+Galleries 7 – 11 will be closed from Monday 24 to Friday 28 July.
 Work may completed earlier, and if so we’ll update this notice.

 How to get here